Microsoft Store for Business and Microsoft Store for Education overview

 - Windows 10

-Microsoft Store for Business and Microsoft Store for Education will be retired in the first quarter of 2023.
+- The retirement of Microsoft Store for Business and Microsoft Store for Education has been postponed.
+We will update this notice when a new retirement date is announced.
 You can continue to use the current capabilities of free apps until that time.
 For more information about this change, see Update to Intune integration with the Microsoft Store on Windows and FAQ: Supporting Microsoft Store experiences on managed devices.

-Starting on April 14th, 2021, only free apps will be available in Microsoft Store for Business and Education.
+As of April 14th, 2021, only free apps are available in Microsoft Store for Business and Education.
 For more information, see Microsoft Store for Business and Education.

 Designed for organizations, Microsoft Store for Business and Microsoft Store for Education give IT decision makers and administrators in businesses or schools a flexible way to find, acquire, manage, and distribute free and paid apps in select markets to Windows 10 devices in volume.
 IT administrators can manage Microsoft Store apps and private line-of-business apps in one inventory, plus assign and re-use licenses as needed.
 You can choose the best distribution method for your organization: directly assign apps to individuals and teams, publish apps to private pages in Microsoft Store, or connect with management solutions for more options.
 There will be no support for Microsoft Store for Business and Education on Windows 11.